borntofrappe/Practice-Front-End-Web-Development/SVG Defs Block/README.md

 # Notes

-SVG tags such as `linearGradients` and `pattern` are ideally declared in one place and later referred in the elements which require them, however many time somebody may want to re-use the underlying syntax.
+SVG tags such as `linearGradients` and `pattern` are ideally declared in one place and later referred to in the elements which require them, however many time somebody may want to re-use the underlying syntax.

 **defs**